Labrisz Lesbian Association

-Labrisz Lesbian Association was founded in 1999 in Budapest, Hungary.
+Labrisz Lesbian Association (Labrisz Leszbikus Egyesület) is an LGBTQ organisation based in Budapest, Hungary.
 Its purpose is making the lives and issues of lesbian, bisexual and transgender women more visible, along with seeking to aid these women with various cultural programs and discussion groups.
-Labrisz Lesbian Association is also one of the co-founders of the Rainbow Mission Foundation - the Foundation mainly responsible for organizing the Budapest Pride festival each year.
+Labrisz Lesbian Association is also a co-founders of the Rainbow Mission Foundation, which is mainly responsible for organizing the annual Budapest Pride festival.

+Name

-The name 'Labrisz' is the Hungarian word for Labrys, the ancient double-headed axe.
+The name 'Labrisz' is the Hungarian word for labrys, the ancient double-headed axe.
 Although it is most commonly understood to be a weapon as well as a crop harvesting tool, some claim that it was most emphatically not a weapon.
 It is also commonly used as a feminist and lesbian symbol around the world, associated with female empowerment.

+History

+Labrisz was officially registered in November 1999, but had been unofficially been organizing events for three years beforehand.
+The group decided to register so they could form an official organizational committee and apply to be a member organization of the Astraea Lesbian Foundation for Justice.
+The group's constitution was closely based on that of the Háttér Society.
+After officially registering, the association took an office space at Gutenberg Square.

+In its early days, Labrisz published a newletter, also called Labrisz, which they publicized through the gay magazine Mások.
+The newsletter continued to be published into the early 2000s.

 Activities

 Budapest Pride

-Labrisz is one of the co-founders of the Rainbow Mission Foundation that is responsible for organizing the Pride Festival each year in Hungary.
+Labrisz is a co-founders of the Rainbow Mission Foundation that is responsible for organizing the Pride Festival each year in Hungary.
 Labris organizes female-focused programs (mostly workshops) for the festival.